matthewepler/reactboilerplate/README.md

 # TO-DO
-* data bits not updating
+* data-bits not updating
-* stop polling on any expand
+* when data-bit gets udpated while a different row is open in the same card, all of the rows open.
+Example : Oliver's Accuenture is open.
+AIG is updated on the server.
+Breaks.
+Related to 'visible' data point being reset with new props.

 * check rank change transitions
 * rank calculation of rows